John-bju/SIL-translation-test/README.md

 # Crowdin Settings
 To properly use Crowdin with this github workflow it is necessary to tweak certain features of the software to get the best results.
 ### Duplicate Strings
 A setting that needs to be enabled is "Duplicate Strings", it allows two identical sentences to only be translated as one.
-This reduces the total word count and SIL to be billed less by Crowdin.
+This reduces the total word count and therfore costs.

 To enable this you need to go into the "settings" tab at the very right.